1977 Indonesian legislative election: Campaign

 The campaign lasted from 24 February to 24 April.
 The week before the 2 May vote was a "quiet week".
 During the campaign, there were a total of 203 recorded violations, 103 by the United Development Party, 38 by the Indonesian Democratic Party, 22 by Golkar, 15 by officers and 25 anonymously.

 Results

-The 100 unelected seats were filled by appointed Golkar representatives, including 75 from ABRI and four from the new province of East Timor, which was "not yet able to hold elections".
+The 100 unelected seats were filled by appointed Golkar representatives, including 75 from ABRI and four from the new province of East Timor, which was "not yet able to hold elections."

-Aftermath

 The newly elected members of the DPR were sworn in on 1 October 1977.

+Presidential election

+Following the legislative election, the People's Consultative Assembly (MPR), the legislative branch of Indonesia, met from 22 to 23 March 1978 to elect both the president and vice president of the country for the 1978–1983 term.
+Golkar, the faction with the most seats in the People's Consultative Assembly since 1971, nominated Suharto as its presidential candidate.
+He was thus re-elected president unanimously to a third term on 22 March.
+Adam Malik was elected vice president on the next day.

+In 1978, many candidates ran, including Ali Sadikin.
+Unfortunately, he did not win against Suharto.
+Ali Sadikin even sent a petition letter, but his candidacy was not accepted.
+Judilherry Justam and Armein Daulay also ran, but because they were considered actions that should not be done, the two students were arrested.